 A medieval castle was built on this spot back in 1240 as a defense against the historic County of Flanders.
 This was then destroyed in a siege, but the ruins were then used as a footprint for the castle that stands there today, constructed by the noble Horne family in the 16th century.
 Like most castles, it was then occupied by a long and varied line of nobility.
 One resident was even beheaded for treason!

 The most recent restoration was in the 19th century, returning it to its original medieval look.
-Today, the castle is the property of the government of Belgium, and has opened as a national museum that displays wonderful art collections.
+Today, this Belgian castle is the property of the government of Belgium, and has opened as a national museum that displays wonderful art collections.
 This includes work by the famous painter Peter Paul Rubens.

 The Gravensteen literally translates as “Castle of the Counts” and this is because it was the official residence of the Counts of Flanders.
 This spectacular medieval castle is impossible to miss if you head to the city of Ghent in Belgium’s East Flanders.